 With this new product, we made a bold choice and commitment to make SmartMusic accessible to the widest audience possible: in terms of technology with a web-based version compatible with many more devices, but also in terms of pricing.
 Classic used to be $40 and $140 for Premium subscriptions.
-We’re now at $20 and $40 for students and teachers, respectively.
-We even have a $10 subscription for a full year (!) that requires the teacher to assign.
-As noted in one of the comments, students cannot explore freely with this Tier, though a method book can be pinned to a class for unlimited use.
-Access to the whole catalog is $20 a year, which equates to $1.70 a month.
+We’re now at $13.99 and $39.99 for students and teachers, respectively.
+We even have a $15.99 Print add-on for a full year!
+Access to the whole catalog is available at the $13.99/year price, which equates to $1.17 a month.
 Most audio or video streaming platforms start at $7 a month, basically to only display content.
-We offer a deep catalog, a notation engine, a sight-reading builder, and assessment features for less than $2 a month.
+We offer a deep catalog, a notation engine, a sight-reading builder, and assessment features for less than $1.50 a month.

 We stand strong in our choice of focusing on the web.
 The dramatic current pandemic confirmed our choice.
 With a web-based platform, we’ve been able to offer literally thousands of music titles for free to millions of musicians worldwide who would not have been able to continue their practicing otherwise.

 So what does the future look like?